Want to create a good-looking document gallery in WordPress?

 Required plugins: Document Gallery

 In order to add a well-aligned gallery of documents in WordPress classic editor, all you need is the plugin Document Gallery by Dan Rossiter.
-Just download and install it for free from WordPress repo.
+Just download and install it for free from the WordPress repo.

 Upon activation, you’ll see a new menu Document Gallery created under Settings menu.
 That is where you head over to when you need to adjust advanced settings.